People with human immunodeficiency virus (HIV)

 How HIV and hepatitis B and C are spread

-To become infected with HIV or hepatitis B or C while playing sports, body fluids such as blood from an infected person needs to enter your bloodstream through a significant abrasion (cut) on your skin or mucous membranes (mouth or eyes).
+To become infected with HIV or hepatitis B or C while playing sports, body fluids such as blood from an infected person would need to enter your bloodstream through:

 HIV and hepatitis B are spread in similar ways.
-Because both HIV and hepatitis B are found in blood, semen and vaginal fluids, these infections are transmitted by:
+Because both HIV and hepatitis B are found in blood, semen and vaginal fluids, these infections are transmitted:

-- unprotected anal, vaginal or oral sex (without a condom or dam) with an infected person
+- by having condomless anal, vaginal or oral sex with an infected person

-- sharing needles, syringes and other injecting equipment with an infected person
+- by sharing needles, syringes and other injecting equipment with an infected person

-- mother to baby during childbirth or breastfeeding.
+- from mother to baby during childbirth or breastfeeding.

 Hepatitis C is spread through blood-to-blood transmission only, but is not thought to be sexually transmitted unless blood is present.